miyashiro1/mangaplus-scraper/README.md

 # Description
 This is my first project.
-If you have any suggestions on how to improve let me know!
+<br>If you have any suggestions on how to improve let me know!</br>

 # MangaScraper Bot Link
 Use this link to have the bot on your discord server.
 (Not working yet)